Kids naturally think like scientists. We offer programs that tap into their innate curiosity and spark an interest in STEM.

 Participation offers opportunities to:

-- Learn the biotech experience labs and lessons in both a hands-on lab and virtual experience.
+- Learn labs and lessons in both a hands-on lab and virtual experience.

-- Meet with local biotech industry employees to learn more about the field.
+- Meet with local bioscience industry employees to learn more about the field.

 Teacher participants that actively participate in and complete all of the training sessions will receive a stipend and credit from Colorado School of Mines (CSM).

-The Institute thanks the Amgen Foundation and the Medtronic Foundation for their generous support of the Biotechnology Experiences in the Classroom Program.
+The Institute thanks the Medtronic Foundation for their generous support of the Biotechnology Experiences in the Classroom Program.

 Want more details on participation or sponsorship?
 Contact Janie Butler, Institute Program Manager.

 The Institute provides teachers with practical knowledge and hands-on experiences to enhance their content understanding, classroom practice, and bridge to the real-world skills students will need.